AngelescuFilip/Logo-Similarity/README.md

 ---

 ## Key Features
+You can explore the API in action via the test_api.ipynb notebook.
+The API exposes two endpoints:
+- /run-scraper — for logo scraping only
+- /extract-logos — for scraping + logo clustering

 ### ⚡ Efficiency
 - Smart **caching** (via JSON file) to reduce API calls
 - **async scraping and downloading** to maximize speed
 - JSON was used for simplicity during rapid iteration, but the system is adaptable to SQLite/MySQL if scaling up
+- Concurrent scraping and logo downloading have been implemented for significantly faster runtime and better performance.

 ### 🎯 Accuracy
 - Many websites require testing multiple domain formats: `http`, `https`, `www.`, etc.